talon-one/TalonOne.cs/docs/IntegrationApi.md

             var apiInstance = new IntegrationApi(Configuration.Default);
-            var integrationId = integrationId_example;  // string | The custom identifier for this profile, must be unique within the account. var profile = true;  // bool | optional flag to decide if you would like customer profile information in the response (optional) var referrals = true;  // bool | optional flag to decide if you would like referral information in the response (optional) var coupons = true;  // bool | optional flag to decide if you would like coupon information in the response (optional) var loyalty = true;  // bool | optional flag to decide if you would like loyalty information in the response (optional)
+            var integrationId = integrationId_example;  // string | The custom identifier for this profile, must be unique within the account. var profile = true;  // bool? | optional flag to decide if you would like customer profile information in the response (optional) var referrals = true;  // bool? | optional flag to decide if you would like referral information in the response (optional) var coupons = true;  // bool? | optional flag to decide if you would like coupon information in the response (optional) var loyalty = true;  // bool? | optional flag to decide if you would like loyalty information in the response (optional)

             try
             {